Skip to main content

 (2) The applicant shall file a revised decommissioning plan to the board and the applicable county engineer(s) every five years from the commencement of construction.
 The revised plan shall include advancements in engineering techniques and reclamation equipment and standards.
 The revised plan shall be applied to each five-year decommissioning cost estimate.

-(3) The applicant shall, at its expense, complete decommissioning of the facility, or individual wind turbines, within twelve months after the end of the useful life of the facility or individual wind turbines.
-If no electricity is generated for a continuous period of twelve months, or if the board deems the facility or turbine to be in a state of disrepair warranting decommissioning, the wind farm or individual wind turbines will be presumed to have reached the end of its useful life.
-The board may extend the useful life period for the wind farm or individual turbines for good cause as shown by the applicant.
-The board may also require decommissioning of individual wind turbines due to health, safety, wildlife impact, or other concerns that prevent the turbine from operating within the terms of the certificate.
+(3) The applicant shall, at its expense, complete decommissioning of the facility within twelve months after the end of the useful life of the facility.
+If no electricity is generated for a continuous period of twelve months, or if the board deems the facility to be in a state of disrepair warranting decommissioning, the facility will be presumed to have reached the end of its useful life.
+The board may extend the useful life period for the facility for good cause as shown by the applicant.
+The board may also require decommissioning of individual components due to health, safety, wildlife impact, or other concerns that prevent the facility or its components from operating within the terms of the certificate.

-(4) Decommissioning shall include the removal and transportation of the wind turbines and towers off site.
+(4) Decommissioning shall include the removal and transportation of the facility components off site.
 Decommissioning shall also include the removal of buildings, cabling, electrical components, access roads, and any other associated facilities, unless otherwise mutually agreed upon by the facility owner and/or facility operator and the landowner.
-All physical material pertaining to the facility and associated equipment shall be removed to a depth of at least thirty-six inches beneath the soil surface and transported off site.
+All physical material pertaining to the facility and associated equipment shall be removed to a depth of at least thirty-six inches beneath the soil surface, or more for the maintenance and repair of field tile systems, and transported off site.
 The disturbed area shall be restored to the same physical condition that existed before construction of the facility.
 Damaged field tile systems shall be repaired to the satisfaction of the property owner.

 (5) During decommissioning, all recyclable materials, salvaged and non-salvaged, shall be recycled to the furthest extent practicable.
 All other non-recyclable waste materials shall be disposed of in accordance with state and federal law.